HaitaoMao/HaitaoMao.github.io/pages/Me.md

 title: ME
 layout: single
 ---

-I am a first-year PhD candidate of Michigan State University supervised by [Jiliang Tang](http://www.cse.msu.edu/~tangjili/index.html).
-And I received my bachelor degree from Elite Program, Software Academy at [University of Electronic Science and Technology of China](https://en.uestc.edu.cn/) in 2022.
-I have won **The best short paper award in CIKM2021** as the first author.
+I am a first-year Ph.D. candidate at Michigan State University supervised by [Jiliang Tang](http://www.cse.msu.edu/~tangjili/index.html).
+And I received my bachelor degree from the Elite Program, Software Academy at [the University of Electronic Science and Technology of China](https://en.uestc.edu.cn/) in 2022.
+I have won **the best short paper award in CIKM2021** as the first author.

-My current research interests lies primarily in understanding the blackbox of DNN (forward process) and the causality from a dataset generating process.
-<strong> I believe </strong>that all the techniques on solving generalization problem, for such as, contrastive learning, meta learning, domain generalization, sharing some similar assumption on the data generating process.
+My current research interests lie primarily in understanding the black box of DNN (forward process) and the causality of a dataset-generating process. **I believe** that all the techniques for solving the generalization problem, such as contrastive learning, meta-learning, and domain generalization, share some similar assumptions on the data generating process.
 (I think Matrix Factorization can be a good tool for solving the problem.)
-Revolving on this ultimate goal, I mainly study the following topics : **Causal discovery and o.o.d problem on graph-structured data and ranking data**, **Fundamental Research on Deep Learning** (Initialization strategy, Regularization method, Understanding with an unify view).
+Revolving on this ultimate goal, I mainly study the following topics: **Causal discovery and o.o.d problem on graph-structured data and ranking data**, **Fundamental Research on Deep Learning**(Initialization strategy, Regularization method, Understanding with an unified view).

 I enjoy my life more than research and I am certainly a heavy emotional person with sincerity, which is always thankful to those persons in my life through: relatives, teachers, leaders, precious friends.
 My interests majorly lies in singing (really good at it), long-distance running, playing guitar.
 I would like to try all kinds of sports in my spare time.